Deep localization of protein structures in fluorescence microscopy images: Abstract

 \section{Abstract}

-Accurate localization of proteins from fluorescence microscopy images is challenging due to the inter-class similarities and intra-class disparities, introducing grave concerns in addressing multi-class classification problems.
-Conventional machine learning-based image prediction pipelines rely heavily on pre-processing such as normalization and segmentation, followed by hand-crafted feature extraction to identify useful, informative, and application-specific features.
+Accurate localization of proteins from fluorescence microscopy images is challenging due to the inter-class similarities and intra-class disparities introducing grave concerns in addressing multi-class classification problems.
+Conventional machine learning-based image prediction pipelines rely heavily on pre-processing such as normalization and segmentation followed by hand-crafted feature extraction to identify useful, informative, and application-specific features.
 Here, we demonstrate that deep learning-based pipelines can effectively classify protein images from different datasets.
-We propose an end-to-end Protein Localization Convolutional Neural Network (PLCNN) that classifies protein images accurately and reliably.
+We propose an end-to-end Protein Localization Convolutional Neural Network (PLCNN) that classifies protein images more accurately and reliably.
 PLCNN processes raw imagery without involving any pre-processing steps and produces outputs without any customization or parameter adjustment for a particular dataset.
 Experimental analysis is performed on five benchmark datasets.
 PLCNN consistently outperformed the existing state-of-the-art approaches from traditional machine learning and deep architectures.
 This study highlights the importance of deep learning for the analysis of fluorescence microscopy protein imagery.
-The proposed deep pipeline can better guide drug designing procedures in the pharmaceutical industry and open new avenues for researchers in computational biology and bioinformatics.
-Code available at \url{https://github.com/saeed-anwar/PLCNN}
+The proposed deep pipeline can better guide drug designing procedures in the pharmaceutical industry and open new avenues for researchers in computational biology and bioinformatics. \keywords{convolutional neural network (CNN) \and fluorescence microscopy \and protein images \and subcellular localization}